legal

 Please create a free visitor account to book your festival tickets.

-The Law Society’s Hall is the headquarters of the Law Society, the professional body for solicitors of England and Wales.
+The Law Society’s Hall is the home of the Law Society, the professional body for solicitors of England and Wales.

-The Law Society is the independent professional body for solicitors, representing, promoting and supporting over 180,000 members in England and Wales.
-The Society was founded in 1825 and was granted its Royal Charter in 1845.
+We represent, promote and support around 200,000 solicitors in England and Wales.
+The Law Society was founded in 1825 and was granted its Royal Charter in 1845.
 Renowned Swiss architect, Lewis Vulliamy was appointed to lead the design of the Law Society’s Hall at 113 Chancery Lane.
-The Hall itself was built as part of a new era of dominance and rise in standing of the solicitor in the early 19th century as the role became professionalised.
+The Hall itself was built as part of a new era with the rise in standing of the solicitor in the early 19th century as the role became professionalised.
 The Law Society was first opened to its members in 1832 and is now a Grade II* listed building.

 The building was extended starting in 1902, with the design by Charles Holden, who is best known for his work on many London underground stations.
 The extension was officially opened by King Edward VII in 1904.